ninori9/GraphGenerationBackend/Tutorial.md

 In this folder, there should be three folder: <strong>networks</strong>, <strong>benchmarks</strong>, and <strong>workload</strong>.

-In any case, before using Caliper for the first time, execute the following two commands in the project directory of this repository (caliper-workspace):
+In any case, before using Caliper for the first time, execute the following two commands in the caliper-workspace directory:

 ### `npm install --only=prod @hyperledger/caliper-cli@0.5.0`